 Chappelle is now enforcing a strict no-cellphones policy at all of his shows, after becoming frustrated with audiences who are too busy taking video of his sets than paying attention to the comedy.

-18 & over with valid photo ID, two drink minimum per person
+This Even Is 18 & over with valid photo ID, two drink min per person

 Please note that this is a strict NO CELL PHONES ALLOWED show.
-Please leave your phones in your cars or at home.
 Anyone who brings a cell phone will be required to place it in a lockable pouch.
 Everyone is subject to a pat down.
 Anyone caught with a cell phone inside the venue will be immediately ejected.

 This event is WILL CALL ONLY, and there is a 2 ticket limit per customer.
 You will need to bring your government issued photo ID and credit card to the box office on the day of the show to retrieve these tickets.
 Once your order is picked up you must directly enter the venue and there will be no ins and outs.

-** Will call tickets must be picked up by the card holder only.
+Will call tickets must be picked up by the purchaser only, and that person MUST attend the show.
 Alternate names for will call will not be allowed.

 LIVENATION AT ITS DISCRETION WILL CANCEL ANY AND ALL ORDERS WITHOUT NOTICE THAT EXCEED THE TICKET LIMIT.
 THIS INCLUDES DUPLICATE ORDERS HAVING THE SAME NAME OR CREDIT CARD.